Hill Stations Near Meerut For Planning Vacation & Weekend Trip in Few Hour Drive

 Best time to visit: April to June for pleasant weather; December to February for light snow and cozy bonfires

-Kanatal is one of those places you almost want to keep secret — quiet, clean, and wrapped in endless pine and deodar forests.
-I still remember the first time I reached there; the air smelled like rain and forest, and I couldn’t hear anything except the rustling of trees.
-It felt like nature whispering, “Welcome home.”
+Kanatal is one of those places you almost want to keep secret — quiet, clean and wrapped in endless pine and deodar forests.
+When you reach there; the air smells like rain and forest, and you can not hear anything except the rustling of trees.
+It feels like nature whispering, “Welcome home.”

 Things to Do